-Within these boundaries specific measures to improve whale conservation have been implemented at smaller scales in the form of zonation specific to whales.
-As already mentioned above, The South Atlantic Whale Sanctuary could assist in the development of a network of such appropriate localized measures.
+Within these boundaries specific measures to improve whale conservation have been implemented in a smaller scale, in the form of zonation specific to whales.
+As already mentioned above, the South Atlantic Whale Sanctuary could assist in the development of a network of such appropriate localized measures.
 These could address the issue of protection of critical habitat for whales within a coordinated framework.

 From the biological and ecological points of view, the proposed Sanctuary encompasses known breeding grounds for all large whale species in the South Atlantic Ocean.
-It also takes into account the yet undetailed migratory paths that baleen and toothed whales may use in their way to and from the feeding grounds.
-For instance, the Southern right whales that calve off Península Valdés are now known to move as far north as southern Brazil, east as Tristan da Cunha and southeast as near South Georgia (Islas Georgias del Sur).
+It also takes into account the yet undetailed migratory paths that baleen and toothed whales may use in their way to and from their feeding grounds.
+For instance, the Southern right whales that calve off Península Valdés are now known to move as far north as southern Brazil, east as Tristan da Cunha and southeast as near Islas Georgias del Sur.
 Recent research combining genetic and stable isotope analyses made clear that the whales from Península Valdés show site fidelity to their feeding grounds and that calves inherit their foraging locations from their mothers.
-This "conservatism" in use of feeding grounds could limit the exploration of new areas and could explain why this population has fewer calves than expected in years following sea surface temperature anomalies such as El Niño events that raise the water temperatures off South Georgia (Islas Georgias del Sur) and reduce krill abundance.
-Four right whales previously identified at Península Valdés have been resigned feeding off the Island of South Georgia (Islas Georgias del Sur), the area in the western South Atlantic with the highest abundance of krill in the Southern Ocean and one of the major feeding grounds for all whales in the South Atlantic.
+This "conservatism" in use of feeding grounds could limit the exploration of new areas and could explain why this population has fewer calves than expected in years following sea surface temperature anomalies such as El Niño events that raise water temperatures off Islas Georgias del Sur and reduces krill abundance.
+Four right whales previously identified at Península Valdés have been resignted feeding off the Island of Islas Georgias del Sur, the area in the western South Atlantic with the highest abundance of krill in the Southern Ocean and one of the major feeding grounds for all whales in the South Atlantic.
 An individual southern right whale first identified in Península Valdés was seen later in Tristan da Cunha, at 4,424 km from its first sighting in the South Atlantic.

-Recent studies have shown that humpback whales wintering off Brazil travel a relatively direct, linear path from wintering to feeding grounds near South Georgia (Islas Georgias del Sur) and the South Sandwich Islands (Islas Sandwich del Sur).
-Thus, data already exists to demonstrate that large whales do utilize a significant portion of the proposed SAWS as their home range and migratory routes.
+Recent studies have shown that humpback whales wintering off Brazil travel a relatively direct, linear path from wintering to feeding grounds near Islas Georgias del Sur and the Islas Sandwich del Sur.
+The information available demonstrates that large whales do utilize a significant portion of the proposed SAWS as their home range and grounds and areas used for seasonal movements).